0xacx/chatGPT-shell-cli/README.md

 # Chatgpt-cli

 A simple shell cli to use OpenAI's chatgpt from the terminal without installing python or node.
+The script uses the `completion` endpoint and the "text-davinci-003" model.

 ## Getting Started